The best Instax photo albums: make lasting memories with your instant prints

 So whether you've got an Instax mini 11 (opens in new tab), an Instax Square SQ 20 (opens in new tab) or the Wide 300, be sure to check out our other guide to the best Instax camera cases (opens in new tab) to keep your instant camera protected.
 There's always a safe storage option to suit your printed image needs, read on for our picks of the best Instax photo albums that money can buy.

-If you have an Instax Mini camera, this cobalt blue Instax Mini photo album is a brilliant way to store your instant prints.
-If blue doesn't suit your taste, the simple design comes in a variety of colors, all of which can hold up to 108 of your mini Instax photo prints.
+If you have an Instax mini, this bright cobalt blue Instax photo album is a brilliant way to store your instant prints.
+If blue doesn't suit your taste, the simple design comes in a variety of colors and capacities, all of which can hold a minimum of 96 mini Instax photos.

-Suitable for photo prints that measure 1.8 inch x 2.4 inch (Instax Mini size), this album offers protection for your prints with a padded polyurethane construction, and a secure loop closure with durable perimeter stitching.
-Not to mention, you're covered by an Amazon Basics 1-year limited warranty if anything goes wrong.
+Suitable for any size photos that are within 3 inches, this album is compatible with photos printed using a Fujifilm Instax Mini Evo or Instax Mini 11/7S/8/8+/9/25/26/90/70/50s and additional models.

-The cover is made from Imitation leather, and is fairly durable.The added clasp on the outside of the album removes the risk of your images falling out, and gives added protection from the elements.
-And it's a bargain price too!(opens in new tab)
+The cover is made from premium PU leather, and is fairly durable.The added clasp on the outside of the album removes the risk of your images falling out, and gives added protection from the elements.
+And it's a bargain price too!

 This tabletop album offers you a great way to display your precious memories and at the same time decorate your home, office or workspace.
 The Desktop Mini Photo Album has a high-quality crystal acrylic panel and clear PVC pockets that will protect your photos from dirt and dust.